Zorten/TheAscentVR/README.md

 ## Implementation

 The game uses a few scripts and functions to manage the lighting (World light, wall lights, and flashlight), objects (player, keys, and text), audio, and game status (restart, endgame, and quit).

+### Scripts

+- **GameManager:** In the start function of the game manager script, it initializes the text on the player’s hand to show that they have collected 0 keys out of 3 (or however many are needed to open the gate).
+	- While in the _update_ function it checks to see if the player has pressed any of the keys to close the game.
+If so, it closes the game.
+ 	- The _incKeysCollected_ function is a public function that increments the number of keys collected, updates the keys collected text, and when enough keys are collected sets a flag to true.